-Your choices provide relevant information for determining whether to obtain life-sustaining treatment prolong your life in some cases, and whether to withhold or withdraw treatments in others.
-For this reason, you might find it helpful to not only discuss medical conditions and treatment options with your primary care doctor but also your care goals and living will desires.
+Your choices provide relevant information for determining whether to obtain life-sustaining treatment to prolong your life in some cases and whether to withhold or withdraw treatments in others.
+For this reason, you might find it helpful to discuss not only medical conditions and treatment options with your primary care doctor but also your care goals and living will desires.

 A will vs. a living will

 Before moving forward, please note that a will and a living will are two different things.
-A will is also known as a last will and testament, or a standard will.
-A living will, in contrast, is also known as a directive to physicians, advance health care directive, or advance directive.
+A will is also known as a last will and testament or a standard will.
+A living will, in contrast, is also known as a directive to physicians, an advance health care directive, or an advance directive.

 To sum things up on the differences between a will and a living will: